samuorous/namegender/README.md

-Predict the gender of a name based on statistical data
+Predict the gender of a name based on statistical data.
 # Install
 ```bash
 pip install namegender